Reviews

 The power source is next on the list.
 Gas-powered cultivators pack a punch for larger spaces.

-If your garden’s small or you just don’t want the hassle, electric or battery models are honestly easier.
+If your garden’s small or you just don’t want the hassle, electric or battery models are easier.
 Maintenance is lighter, too.

 Tine design matters a lot for effective soil cultivation.
 Tines need to dig deep and stay strong without bending.